antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 You might think "hold on, this sounds great, but what if someone wants to create a completely new implementation".
 That's fine too.
 But virtually nobody will start one from scratch.
-Most likely, it will be a fork of the current code base ([dotnet/runtime]), and even that might not be necessary.
-For example, Tizen (the Samsung platform for smart appliances) uses an unchanged .NET Core runtime/framework with a Samsung-specific app model on top.
+Most likely, it will be a fork of the current code base ([dotnet/runtime]).
+For example, Tizen (the Samsung platform for smart appliances) uses a .NET Core with minimal changes and a Samsung-specific app model on top.

-And, even in cases where changes at the runtime or framework-level are necessary, forking preserves a merge relationship, which allows maintainers to keep pulling in new changes from the [dotnet/runtime] repo, benefiting from BCL innovations in areas unaffected by their changes.
+Forking preserves a merge relationship, which allows maintainers to keep pulling in new changes from the [dotnet/runtime] repo, benefiting from BCL innovations in areas unaffected by their changes.
+That's very similar to how Linux distros work.

 Granted, there are cases where one might want to create a very different "kind" of .NET, such as a minimal runtime without the current BCL.
 But that would